mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 - Search and validate your indexed content and permissions using [Index browser](./connectors-index-search.md).
 - Find answers to common questions in our [FAQ section](./frequently-asked-questions.md).

-For MS Search, if you need to customize the search results page.
+For Microsoft Search, if you need to customize the search results page.
 To learn about customizing search results, see [Customize the search results page](customize-search-page.md).

-## Limitations
-- Doesn't index blogs, attachment files, or comments.
-- Only indexes current pages; archived pages are excluded.
-- CQL (Confluence Query Language) isn't supported for Confluence on-premises; however, we support a space and page level filter.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).